Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • HOT pasta water 100-150ml

-• Consistency: Like thick Greek yogurt
+• Consistency: thick Greek yogurt

-Method B: Direct Mantecatura (Traditional but difficult)
+Method B: Direct Mantecatura (Traditional, advanced)

-• Pan with pepper OFF HEAT
+• Pan with pepper, OFF HEAT

-• Pasta + water 50ml
+• Pasta + 50ml water

-• Pecorino + water little at a time
+• Add Pecorino + water gradually

-• Mix frantically 2-3 minutes
+• Work vigorously for 2-3 minutes

 Test:

-• Drain pasta al dente (2-3 min early!)
+• Drain pasta al dente — 2-3 min before indicated time

 • Pan OFF HEAT with toasted pepper